storenth/pnk/README.md

 ```

 # Make it fast
-WIP.
-But, to turn this single process script into multiprocessing use [interlace](https://github.com/codingo/Interlace)
+WIP: but, to turn this single process script into multiprocess use [interlace](https://github.com/codingo/Interlace)

 ## Examples